-The forthcoming Payment Systems Regulator (PSR) rules on statutory customer reimbursement of authorised push payment (APP) scam losses are poised to bring significant changes to the UK banking sector.
-Due to be implemented in October 2024, the reforms will for the first-time place 50:50 liabilities on both the victim's bank and the recipient financial institution.

-UK banks now face a race against time to configure processes to mitigate the risk of unwittingly onboarding fraudulent customers or allowing fraudulent funds to be received into customer accounts.
-Failure to do either could mean potentially significant increases in reimbursements to scam victims, with an inevitable impact on operating profits.

-With the October deadline fast approaching, Metro Bank teamed up with LexisNexis® Risk Solutions to tackle the PSR challenge head-on, yielding some impressive results.
+The Payment Systems Regulator (PSR) rules on statutory customer reimbursement of authorised push payment (APP) scam losses brought about significant changes to the UK banking sector.
+The reforms, implemented in October 2024, placed a 50:50 liability on both the victim's bank and the recipient financial institution.
+UK banks needed to configure processes to mitigate the risk of unwittingly onboarding fraudulent customers or allowing fraudulent funds to be received into customer accounts.
+Failure to do either could potentially lead to significant increases in reimbursements to scam victims, with an inevitable impact on operating profits.
+Metro Bank teamed up with LexisNexis® Risk Solutions to tackle the PSR challenge head-on, yielding some impressive results.